 Provision of post-warranty services and technical support by the Contractor to the Equipment shall be agreed upon between the Parties in a separate written agreement.

+Usual wear and tear shall be excepted from warranty.

 BANK GUARANTEES

 Performance Security

 Not later than fourteen (14) days after signing the Contract, the Contractor shall furnish a good performance security to the Customer in the form of an unconditional and irrevocable first demand bank guarantee by a reputable bank authorized to operate in the EU acceptable to the Customer (the “Performance Security”).
 The Contractor shall furnish such Performance Security on form attached hereto in Annex 4 (Templates of Bank Guarantees) or other form acceptable to the Customer.
 The amount of the bank guarantee shall be twenty (20) percent of the Contract Price.